 Kate holds a Master of Regional Planning from Cornell University, a B.A. in Cultural Anthropology from Rice University, and is a member of the American Institute of Certified Planners.
 Outside of work she serves on her local development review board and the Board of Directors for the Vermont Housing and Conservation Board, and enjoys hiking and cooking.
-Kate lives in Montpelier with her husband, Tom and son.
+Kate lives in Montpelier with her husband, Tom and sons.

 Johanna also serves as the coordinator of the Vermont Energy and Climate Action Network, the statewide network of town energy committees and the partners who support them.
 In these roles, Johanna works from the grassroots to the Legislature to help advance clean energy and climate action programs and policies.
 Johanna was a member of Governor Phil Scott’s Climate Action Commission and also serves on the Clean Energy Development Fund board, the Vermont Energy Education Program board, the Vermont System Planning Committee and the Montpelier Energy Advisory Committee.
 Prior to joining VNRC in 2005, Johanna spent five years working as an organizer and policy expert for a statewide environmental policy and advocacy organization in Michigan – the Michigan Land Use Institute.
 Johanna is a graduate of the University of Vermont and lives in Montpelier; a home base from which she and her family love to ski, hike, camp, bike, garden and travel.